 }

-Basic lottery contract with VRF and Automation: 3-5 days development + 1-2 days testing.
-Contract with extended tokenomics (multiple pools, NFT tickets, referral system) — 2-3 weeks.
+Basic contract: 3-5 days development + 1-2 days testing.
+Extended (multiple pools, NFT tickets): 2-3 weeks.
 Audit recommended for any contract with pool >$50K.
+Cost calculated individually.